 - Magnifying Glasses

-As might be expected, clicking on the magnifying glasses will modify the automap's zoom factor.
+As might be expected, clicking on the magnifying glasses will modify the minimap's zoom factor.
 The icon at the top serves to zoom out of the map, while a click on the magnifying glass at the bottom will increase the zoom factor.

 - Show Higher/Lower Floor

-In addition to the immediate surroundings the automap also shows the maps of floors that are situated above or below your character's current position, provided there are such floors.
+In addition to the immediate surroundings the minimap also shows the maps of floors that are situated above or below your character's current position, provided there are such floors.
 Click on these buttons to switch the map to upper or lower floors.
 The corresponding shortcuts are Alt+PageUp and Alt+PageDown, respectively.

 This part of the interface shows your characters' equipment.
 You will see a portrait of the active character's body, split up into a number of individual slots.
 These slots represent the locations where items can be equipped - there is one slot for your character's head, one for the torso, 1 for the hand that can hold a weapon etc. To equip an item simply move it into the slot it is intended for.